sylducam/ft_server/README.md

 # ft_server

-www.42lyon.fr school project meant to discover and use Docker by setting a unique container including four applictions working together : Nginx, Wordpress, PhpMyAdmin and MySQL.
+www.42lyon.fr school project meant to discover and use Docker by setting a unique container including four applications working together : Nginx, Wordpress, PhpMyAdmin and MySQL.

 # Commands to run the project